 Organic Served Here

 In 2017, our three Bristol cafes were the first eateries in England to gain the Organic Served Here award.
-In 2018 we achieved four stars again, demonstrating that between 75% and 95% of ingredients used are from certified organic sources.
+In 2019, for the third consecutive year, we have achieved four stars again, demonstrating that between 75% and 95% of ingredients used are from certified organic sources.

 In fact, we’re at about 93%.
 Those niggling last few ingredients comprise of things like some herbs, spices and hard-to-find products that are often not available organically, or are prohibitively expensive.